tuigynbekovv/Work-with-MqttSocket/README.md

 Structure and architecture building a project using -  MQTTClient with proto files.

 Firstly(if you have protobuf files) --->
-Convert .proto to .swift, will help you : https://github.com/apple/swift-protobuf
+Convert .proto to .swift, will help you link : https://github.com/apple/swift-protobuf

 Then, next step download project --->